aboutcode-org/container-inspector/README.md

 Container image formats
 -------------------

-conan handles the formats of images as created by the `docker save` command.
+conan handles the formats of Docker images as created by the `docker save` command.
-There are three versions for this image format.
+There are three versions for this Docker image format.
 The latest v1.2 is a minor update to v1.1.

 - v1.1 provides improved and richer metadata over v1.0 with a top level manifest.json